-Buses are assigned on a random basis with no assignment to a specific route based on the age of the bus.
+Buses are assigned on a random basis with no assignment to a specific route based and the age of the bus is not a factor.
 The only vehicle requirement as related to a service is that which is associated with capacity.
 Those routes having the greatest ridership are assigned vehicles with an adequate passenger capacity.
+Our current fleet is shown in the table below: